 Does your cat have what it takes to compete in a cat show?
 Knowing how to show your cat is the first step to training a champion.

 If your cat is easily scared or very shy, a cat show might not be the best choice.
-But if your cat is okay with new people, crowds, and a lot of other cats you just might be able to win a prize.
+However, if your cat is okay with new people, crowds, and a lot of other cats, you just might be able to win a prize.

 Cat shows are a little different than the dog shows we watch on TV.
 Rather than parading around in a circle and lining up on the side of the ring with their owners, cat handlers sit in the crowd and aren’t part of the judging.

 The judging process is completely objective.
 Cats are placed in cages with an assigned number, and the judge goes and examines each cat based on their breed standard.
 From there, a winner is chosen and the winning cat can move onto the finals.

 The best way to understand how to show your cat is to go to a cat show and see what it’s like.
 You’ll be able to get a feel for how things work, and the structure of how cats are judged.
 Going to a show as a spectator will help you be more confident in the environment, and you might even be able to pick up some tips from experienced handlers.

 Grooming your cat is very important if you want your cat to be a contender in their class.
 Most shows will require that your cat’s nails are trimmed before the show, so you’ll want to make sure you have a good pair of nail trimmers handy.

 It’s not uncommon for cat owners to spend hours grooming their cat to perfection before a show, so make sure that you’re prepared for the time commitment.

 Now that you understand what it takes to show your cat, you’ll need to determine what show you’re going to compete in.
 Cat shows are run by different organizations, and sometimes they’ll require you to become a member before you can enter your cat.